arimue/PlanetScope_landslide_tracking/README.md

 Enter the cloned repository `cd PlanetScope_landslide_tracking` and use [conda](https://conda.io/projects/conda/en/latest/index.html) to create a new environment and install all necessary Python packages using the given environment.yml file: `conda env create -f environment.yml`
 Then activate the newly created environment: `conda activate planet`
 ### Step 3:
 Install [Ames Stereo Pipeline](https://stereopipeline.readthedocs.io/en/latest/index.html).
 Download the latest stable release from [GitHub](https://github.com/NeoGeographyToolkit/StereoPipeline/releases) and unzip it.
-Detailed instructions can be found in the [ASP](https://stereopipeline.readthedocs.io/en/latest/installation.html)
+Detailed instructions can be found in the [ASP Documentation](https://stereopipeline.readthedocs.io/en/latest/installation.html).

 ## Setup
 Authenticate with your Planet account.
 Open a terminal and enter the following command: `planet auth init`.
 Then enter your user name and password.
 For more information refer to the [Planet SDK Documentation](https://planet-sdk-for-python-v2.readthedocs.io/en/latest/get-started/quick-start-guide/#step-4-sign-on-to-your-account)